-2019/20 2018/19

-£'000 £'000

-Grant to the Douglas Town Band 0 3

-Payments for performances by the band 2 0
+2020/21 £'000 2019/20 £'000 Payments for performances by the band 2 2

 12.5 Burials Act Levies

 Under the Burials Act 1986, the churchwardens in charge of Braddan and Onchan District Burial Authorities are entitled to levy a rate to the Council for the upkeep and maintenance of these cemeteries.
 The annual amount payable depends on the rates resolution of the respective churchwardens, with the prescribed calculation based on the rateable value of the parishes.